-PERFORMANCE MEASURE OUTCOME 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE Councils intended lev el of servic ce is to: Prov vide a safe and com pliant supply of dri inking water water water The extent stand to which the (bacter) rinking ards eria liance No Incidents of non-compliance with bacteria compliance criteria (6/6) Compliant (6/6) Compliant (6/6) All plants and supply networks compliant with: water water stand (proto rinking ards ozoa oliance • No Incidents of non-compliance with protozoa compliance criteria (6/6) Non-compliant (1/6) Non-compliant (2/6) Compliance with this measure is challenging as a single short-term incident will render a treatment plant non-compliant for the year.
+PERFORMANCE MEASURE ОИТСОМЕ 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE Councils intended level of service is to: Provide a safe and compliant supply of drinking water Safety of drinking water The extent to which the Council's drinking • part 4 of the drinking water standards (bacteria compliance criteria) • No Incidents of non-compliance with bacteria compliance criteria (6/6) Compliant (6/6) Compliant (6/6) All plants and supply networks compliant water supply complies with: • part 5 of the drinking water standards (protozoa compliance criteria) No Incidents of non-compliance with protozoa compliance criteria (6/6) Non-compliant (1/6) Non-compliant (2/6) Compliance with this measure is challenging as a single short-term incident will render a treatment plant non-compliant for the year.
 Non-compliance is often caused by data collection issues such as spikes in electricity, and does not indicate that public health was ever at risk.
 Rātana treatment plants were compliant.
-Councils intended lev el of servic ce is to: Prov vide reliable and eff ficient urban water supplies Maintenance of the reticulation network Less than 40% 37% 42% The percentage of re water loss from Cou networked urban reticulation system Demand Managem The average consun of drinking water pe per resident within t District nption er day 600 litres per resident per day 559 litres per resident per day 524 litres Councils intended leve el of service e is to: Be resp oonsive to reported t faults and complain ts Council for ur 0.5 hours 0.1 hours 0.25 hours response to a fault or unplanned Resolution jent 24 hours 1.5 hours 2.08 hours intowning 24 hours 0.1 hours 2.05 hours following Resolution of nor times are urgen measured. n- 96 hours 3.3 hours 2.77 hours Ac hieved Not achieved d Not measured
+Councils inter nded level of sei rvice is to: Pro vide reliable and ef ficient urban water supplies Maintenanc reticulation n Less than 40% 37% 42% The percenta water loss fro networked u reticulation s m Council's rban Demand Ma The average of drinking w per resident of District consumption rater per day 600 litres per resident per day 559 litres per resident per day 524 litres Councils inten ded level of serv ice is to: Be res ponsive to reported faults and complain ts Where the Council attends a Attendance for urgent call outs 0.5 hours 0.1 hours 0.25 hours call out in response to a fault or unplanned Resolution of urgent call outs 24 hours 1.5 hours 2.08 hours interruption to its networked reticulation system, the Attendance for non- urgent call outs 24 hours 0.1 hours 2.05 hours following median times are measured.
+Resolution of non- urgent call outs 96 hours 3.3 hours 2.77 hours Achieved Not achieved d Not measured

-PERFORMANCE MEASURE ОИТСОМЕ 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE Customer satisfaction The total number of complaints (expressed per 1000 connections to the reticulated networks) received by the Council 1 ≤20 complaints per 1000 connections 75.73/1000 19.21/1000 Complaints about the water supply were high in November through March.
+PERFORMANCE MEASURE ОИТСОМЕ 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE OUTCOME NARRATIVE Complaints about the water supply were high in November through March.
 These relate to seasonal variations in the surface water intake that make it more difficult to treat to aesthetic standards.
 Council is aware of ongoing concerns about the water supply, particularly in Marton, and therefore has planned a range of upgrades to improve this.
 A change has been made to the capture of water-related calls.
 In previous years, when officers could resolve a call immediately, particularly by providing information such as planned water shut-downs, this was not entered in the system as a complaint or request for service.
 However, Audit NZ and the Department of Internal Affairs have advised Council that all water-related calls are to be included in this measure.
-This change occured during the 2020/21 financial year.
+This change was in place from July 2020, for the 2020/21 financial year, and results demonstrate the increased number of calls recorded due to this change to process.